rtaylor02/javarchitect/_pages/articles/06-09-2025-helidon-mp-intro.md

-# Introduction to Helidon MP: Enterprise Java Microservices, Simplified
+# Introduction to Helidon MP: Enterprise Java Microservices

 In today’s cloud-native world, building lightweight, high-performance microservices in Java often means balancing **standards compliance** with **simplicity and speed**. **Helidon MP**, a project from Oracle, does exactly that: it combines the power of **Eclipse MicroProfile** with a minimalistic runtime, offering a modern platform for enterprise Java microservices.